Modern Slavery Act 2015Compliance Statement 2019-2020

 Company Business Model

-Within the UK, Advantage is organised into two operating companies or business groups:
+Within the UK, Advantage Group is organised into two operating companies or business groups:

-Advantage is fully committed to eliminating modern slavery, human trafficking, forced labour, and similar human rights abuses and we have zero tolerance approach to modern slavery and human trafficking.
+Advantage is fully committed to eliminating modern slavery, human trafficking, forced labour, child labour and similar human rights abuses, and we have zero tolerance approach to modern slavery and human trafficking.

 Advantage recognises the key responsibility it has within the supply chain of skilled labour and professionals to ensure that all individuals sourced, procured or engaged are treated fairly, ethically and in compliance with legislative requirements.

-Throughout its core businesses Advantages holds itself accountable for ensuring that it and third party Suppliers are aware of the impact and requirements of the Modern Slavery Act 2015.
+Throughout its core businesses, Advantage holds itself accountable for ensuring that it and its third party suppliers are aware of the impact and requirements of the Modern Slavery Act 2015.

 All Advantage directors, senior managers and employees are given training to raise awareness of individual and collective responsibilities under the Modern Slavery Act 2015.